zopefoundation/z3c.form/src/z3c/form/testing.rst

   >>> from z3c.form import widget
   >>> from z3c.form import testing

-As in converter.txt, we want to test a file upload widget.
+As in converter.rst, we want to test a file upload widget.

   >>> filedata = zope.schema.Text(
   ...     __name__='data',